 Do you have a passion for customer service?

 Why not join the E.On Apprentice Scheme offers excellent opportunities if you want to embark on an exciting career with a company that has our customers at the heart of everything they do.

 The E.On Developer Tribe exists to deliver an exceptional experience for home developers from the first contact right through to residential handoff, making every step as simple and stress-free as possible.

 You'll work with customers throughout their journey, starting from the blueprint's beginning to the sale of the customer's house.
 However, your role doesn't stop there as you'll then work with the E.On internal teams to transfer this account to the new owner.

 Above all, you'll be there for our customers to be on hand when they need us and look to always find the right solution for them.

-What will you learn on the scheme?
+What will you learn during the scheme?

 How to provide first-class service support to our developers.

 Be able to deal with complex accounts.